 Plugin Compatibility

 Starting with Grav 2.0, plugins and themes can declare which major Grav versions they are compatible with using the compatibility: property in their blueprints.yaml.
-This allows the upgrade system to verify that all installed extensions are ready before performing a major version upgrade.
+This declaration is read by the Migrate to Grav 2.0 wizard when bringing existing 1.x sites across, and by GPM when installing or updating packages on a 2.0 site.

 The Problem